Call to book01904 521 936

 • Dinner

 We board a train this morning, travelling across northern Germany to Hanover where we continue by coach into the Harz Mountains.
-Driving through the magnificent winter landscapes, we soak up seasonal landscapes of undulating forests peppered with pretty lakes.
+Driving through magnificent winter landscapes, we travel through idyllic scenes of deep pine forests peppered with pretty lakes.
 Such terrain is ideally suited to narrow-gauge railways, and today the Harz Mountains system offers a wonderful public transport service and steam-hauled tourist trains featuring beautifully restored vintage rolling stock.
-Arriving in Wernigerode, we check into our hotel for a five-night stay.

 Includes